County proposes winery fast-track

 Local Procedures for Implementing CEQA (CEQA sm. winery def. see appendix B, #10)

 What can one say?
-Vineyard properties are currently being given use permits for new building projects at the rate of one a month (and increases to existing wineries at two per month) even with Planning Commission review.
-Apparently that is still not fast enough to keep up with developer's desire to profit from an expanding tourism economy and booming real estate prices.
+The County is issuing use permits for new wineries at the rate of one a month (and increases to existing wineries at two per month) even with Planning Commission review.
+Apparently that is still not fast enough to keep up with developer's desire to profit from an expanding tourism economy and booming real estate market.
 The County wants to streamline the process, providing an easier avenue for speculators to increase resale value with "winery-ready" properties.
-Not one more gallon of Napa wine will be added to the county's "wine industry", just more luxury estates and tourism venues.
+Not one more gallon of Napa wine will be added to the county's "wine industry" (producing acreage hasn't budged in the last 10 years despite some 100 new winery approvals), just more luxury estates and tourism venues.
 This is not about affordable small "family" wineries.
-It's about expediting a real estate strategy targeting wealthy investors.
+It's about expediting a real estate strategy targeting wealthy vanity investors.

-One can see the problem from the County's standpoint: The amount of pushback from residents who will be negatively impacted by all of the proposed development is beginning to bog down a process whose purpose is to allow public participation.
+One can see the problem from the County's standpoint: The amount of pushback from citizens who will be negatively impacted by all of the proposed development is bogging down a process whose purpose is to allow public participation.
 The solution proposed is to reduce the visibility and amount of public input in the process.

 "While other Bay Area counties have experienced unprecedented development and urban infrastructure expansion over the last four decades, Napa County’s citizens have conscientiously preserved the agricultural lands and rural character that we treasure."

-Many county residents, seeing the urbanization taking place before their eyes, no longer feel that vision is being supported by their government, and they must again, conscientiously, make their voices heard.
+Many county residents, seeing the urbanization taking place before their eyes, no longer feel that vision is being supported by their government, and they should be allowed to conscientiously make their voices heard.
 In a public forum.

-The question the County should be addressing is not how the approval of building projects can be streamlined to increase the pace of urban development, but how to scale back the amount of development being proposed, as previous Napa County governments have done with the ag preserve and zoning ordinances, to insure that Napa remains a rural, agricultural place to be treasured in the future.
-Fast-tracking building projects is not the answer.
+The question the County should be addressing is not how the approval of building projects can be streamlined to increase the pace of urban development.
+The question should be how to scale back the amount of development being proposed, as previous governments and citizens have done with the Ag Preserve, zoning ordinances and initiatives, to insure that Napa remains a rural, agricultural place to be treasured in the future.
+Fast-tracking building projects (much like pretending that building projects are "agriculture") is not the answer.

 NVR 10/2/15: Planners look at fast-tracking small wineries